James Manby Gully

 "Hydropathy".
 Caricature by Spy published in Vanity Fair in 1876.

-James Manby Gully (14 March 1808 – 27 March 1883) was a Victorian medical doctor, well known for practising hydrotherapy, or the "water cure".
-Along with his partner James Wilson, he founded a very successful "hydropathy" (as it was then called) clinic in Malvern, Worcestershire, which had many notable Victorians, including such figures as Charles Darwin and Alfred, Lord Tennyson, as clients.
+James Manby Gully (14 March 1808 – 27 March 1883) was an English physician, well known for practising hydrotherapy.
+Along with his partner, he founded a very successful "hydropathy" clinic in Malvern, Worcestershire, which had many notable Victorians, including such figures as Charles Darwin and Alfred, Lord Tennyson, as clients.

 Gully's clinic using Malvern water in Great Malvern, and those that followed, were largely responsible for Malvern's rapid development from a village to a large town.
 He is also remembered as a suspect in the Charles Bravo poisoning case, and as a recipient of payments from the Slavery Abolition Act 1833.

 Early life, education and family

 James Manby Gully was born in Kingston, Jamaica, the son of Daniel Gully, a wealthy coffee planter.
 When he was 6 he was taken to England to attend school in Liverpool, then went on to the Collège Sainte-Barbe in Paris.
 He became a medical student at the University of Edinburgh in 1825, as did Charles Darwin in the same year.
 After three years at Edinburgh, Gully became an externe at L'École de Médecine in Paris, then returned to Edinburgh to take his MD in 1829.

 He married Frances Court (died 1838), daughter of Thomas Court in June 1831.
 They had two children: